JibbSmart/JoyShockMapper/README.md

 The application will work on both X11 and Wayland, though focused window detection only works on X11.

 ## Installation for Players
-The latest version of JoyShockMapper can always be found [here](https://github.com/JibbSmart/JoyShockMapper/releases).
+The latest version of JoyShockMapper can always be found [here](https://github.com/Electronicks/JoyShockMapper/releases).
 All you have to do is run JoyShockMapper.exe.

 Included is a folder called GyroConfigs.
 This includes templates for creating new configurations for 2D and 3D games, and configuration files that include the settings used for simple [Real World Calibration](#5-real-world-calibration).

 ## Quick Start
-1. Connect your DualSense, DualShock 4, JoyCons, or Pro Controller.
-Bluetooth support for the DualShock 4 is experimental for now, as is USB support for Switch controllers.
-The DualSense is currently only supported by USB.
+1. Connect your controller either with a usb cable or via bluetooth.
+Most modern controllers will be suported, including all Xbox, Playstation and Switch controllers.

 2. Run the JoyShockMapper executable, and you should see a console window welcoming you to JoyShockMapper.
     * In the console you can start entering bindings : [button name] = [key name].
 See [Digital Inputs section](#1-digital-inputs) for details on how buttons and keys are named.